ceituut/nQueen-genetic-algorithm/README.md

-# NQueen-GA
+# NQueen-Genetic Algorithm
-NQueen problem with Genetic Algorithm
+####NQueen problem with Genetic Algorithm

-This project aim is to test different strategies and compare them for specified problem. for example 20Queen
+## The Goal

-Results can be plot on diagram and can be store on excell file for manually insert chart.
+This project aim is to test different strategies and compare them for specified problem. _for example 20Queen_ Results can be plot on diagram and can be store on excell file for manually insert chart.